-- F1.
-SKS: The National Health Classification system.
+- SKS: The National Health Classification system.
 The National Health Organization updates it regularly. - F2.
-LabSys: The customer's present lab system for ... - F3. - F10.
+LabSys: The customer's present lab system for ... - A medication system.
+It may be the customer's present medication system or a new one delivered F3. as part of the EHR system. - F10.
 An external system that the customer will buy later and integrate.